THYROID TREATMENT: ORAL MEDICATION

 - Facial itching is a more significant side effect because it means the cat in question cannot tolerate methimazole.
 The facial itching side effect resolves with anti-itch medication and discontinuation of methimazole but cats who have this side effect can be expected to have it again if medication is restarted so another form of treatment should be instituted for the thyroid disease.
 Facial itching occurs in less than 4% of cats on methimazole.

-- Serious liver failure results in a extremely small number (less than 2%) of cats taking methimazole.
+- Potentially serious liver disease results in a extremely small number (less than 2%) of cats taking methimazole.
 This toxicity can be expected to resolve after discontinuation of the medication but, again, alternative therapy for the thyroid disease will be needed if the cat cannot tolerate methimazole without developing liver disease.

 - Bone marrow changes can also result from methimazole administration.
 Blood tests evaluating white blood cell patterns should be periodically performed to monitor for these changes.
 This side effect occurs in less than 4% of cats on methimazole but should it occur it necessitates a change in therapy.